Michael Stonebraker: The MIT years (2001–present)

-Stonebraker became an adjunct professor at MIT in 2001, where he began another series of research projects and founded a number of companies.

 Aurora and StreamBase

 In the Aurora Project, Stonebraker, along with colleagues from Brandeis University, Brown University, and MIT, focused on data management for streaming data, using a new data model and query language.
 Unlike relational systems, which "pull" data and process it a record at a time, in Aurora, data is "pushed", arriving asynchronously from external data sources (such as stock ticks, news feeds, or sensors.)
 The output is itself a stream of results (such as windowed averages) that are sent to users.

-Stonebraker co-founded StreamBase Systems in 2003 to commercialize the technology behind Aurora.

 C-Store and Vertica

 In the C-Store project, started in 2005, Stonebraker, along with colleagues from Brandeis, Brown, MIT, and University of Massachusetts Boston, developed a parallel, shared-nothing column-oriented DBMS for data warehousing.
 By dividing and storing data in columns, C-Store is able to perform less I/O and get better compression ratios than conventional database systems that store data in rows.

 Stonebraker explained that it's because similar data items are side-by-side: Name,Name,Name,Name vs. Name,Address,Zip,Phone#.
 In 2005, Stonebraker co-founded Vertica to commercialize the technology behind C-Store.